 - Referral to Family Wellness Group - Teens 12-17 years or Child 6-11 years, if appropriate

-Family Wellness GroupsThe FAMILY WELLNESS Group are multidisciplinary programs designed especially for children, teens, and their parents.
+Family Wellness GroupsThe FAMILY WELLNESS Groups are multidisciplinary programs designed especially for children, teens, and their parents.
 Participants learn to take charge of their eating habits and to become proficient in expressing and dealing with their feelings.
 FAMILY WELLNESS does not promote restrictive dieting.
 FAMILY WELLNESS guides parents in supporting their children through effective limits, nurturing, and communication.
-Groups begin with attending a weekly for Core Group then continue meeting monthly for a year.
-Monthly groups include 30-45 minutes of physical activity.
+Groups begin with attending a weekly Core Group then continuing to meet monthly for a year.
+Monthly groups include 20-30 minutes of physical activity.

-Core GroupSeasonal core groups consist of three consecutive weekly meetings and are in January, April, July and October.
+Core GroupSeasonal core groups consist of three consecutive weekly meetings and begin in January, April, July and October.
 Families get to know each other as they learn the basics of healthy lifestyles and communication skills.
-Families with children age 6-11 meet on Wednesday from 6 -8PM; families with teens ages 12-17 meet on Tuesdays from 6-8PM.
+Families with children age 6-11 meet Wednesdays from 6 -8PM; families with teens ages 12-17 meet on the Tuesdays from 6-8PM.

-Referral to Outside ResourcesWhen appropriate, families may be referred back to the primary care provider for referral to other resources such as family counseling, further medical evaluation or other resources needed to overcome treatment barriers.
+Referral to Outside ResourcesWhen appropriate, families may be referred back to the Primary Care Provider or to other resources such as family counseling, further medical evaluation or other resources needed to overcome treatment barriers.

 Program Costs & Assessment PacketsThere are no costs for requesting, completing and returning an Assessment packet.
 Whether you proceed further with program entry or not, completing the packet may help you and your child/teen start a conversation about a healthier lifestyle and what changes you could make towards improvement.